- How Mobile Seeped into Agriculture?

 Weather Forecasting Apps

-Many open sources for weather information utilize government satellite data as well as the publicly available history of geographic records to predict changes.
-You can take this a step up.
-The in-built gyroscope and barometer in mobile devices can be used to gather the information that helps in weather forecasting.
+Many open sources for weather information utilize government satellite data and the publicly available history of geographic records to predict changes.
+A mobile app development company takes this a step up.
+Its skilled engineers integrate an in-built gyroscope and barometer in applications, which helps in weather forecasting.

 The human eye can barely make out the difference in ground levels and assume the landscape to be naturally flat.
-It gets impossible to study top-soil conditions once the crop foliage grows beyond a certain extent.
+It makes it hard to study top-soil conditions once the crop foliage grows beyond a certain extent.
 GPS trackers can guide farmers to target specific parts for leveling.
-Geo-fencing can study a selected region of crops and share key performance indicators to optimize yields.
-Tech can also be used to precisely plow furrows.
+Geo-fencing can study a selected region of crops and share key performance indicators to optimize yields and precisely plow furrows.

 Livestock Management Apps

 Custom application development is tailor-made for livestock farms.
-The software can be used to register, process, and suggest the scope of improvement at every step of the operation.
-Farms can be classified as per their business model that ranges from breeding, feedlots, and dairies, to industrial meat processors.
-Such apps can digitize farm management chores and save big monies.
+The livestock management software provides information on feeding schedules, health care, and breeding.
+Additionally, these types of apps also feature GPS technology, which helps track the real time location of animals.
+It further helps register, process, and suggest the scope of improvement at every step of the operation.
+Farms can be classified as per their business model, which ranges from breeding, feedlots, and dairies to industrial meat processors.
+Such apps can digitize farm management chores and save big on cost.

 Plausible Features of Farming Apps

 The commercial drone segment is one that packs a punch with promises of heavy returns.
-In the US alone, agriculture stakes claim to a considerable allotment of drone installations.
-Drones or unmanned aerial vehicles open up a multitude of scope for automation and time consumption.
-They can be used for field vigilance, precision spraying, and pest detection.
-Mounting them with thermal cameras can even help farmers assess water spillage, and or excessive damping from drip irrigation.
-Drone sync and remote control through apps would surely be a feature much wanted/appreciated by farmers.
+In the US alone, agriculture stakes claim a considerable allotment of drone installations.
+Drones or unmanned aerial vehicles open up a multitude of scopes for automation and time consumption.
+Farmers can use them for field vigilance, precision spraying, and pest detection.
+Mounting them with thermal cameras can even help farmers assess water spillage and or excessive damping from drip irrigation.
+Drone sync and remote control through apps would surely be a feature that will benefit farmers and agriculture alike.

-Chatbots – where human answered or machine answered contribute greatly to a business growth story.
-It is a fundamental feature of any app that aims to establish a two way line with the customers.
-Be it local farming networks or advisory services, a chat window would encourage farmers to openly discuss pressing issues or report new findings about anything farming.
-If not human-aided, answers could be pre-fed to the app with the free-mium app model offering expert interaction on a pay as you go basis.
+Chatbots – where human answers or machine answers contribute significantly to a business growth story.
+It is a fundamental feature of any app that aims to establish a two-way line with the customers.
+Be it local farming networks or advisory services, a chat window would encourage farmers to openly discuss pressing issues or report new findings about anything related to farming.
+If not human-aided, answers could be pre-fed to the app with the freemium app model offering expert interaction on a pay as you go basis.